MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 *Delete Mapped Drive*

-A <letter> value that currently exists for the user and is remotely connected to a network share causes the extension to use the Windows API WNetCancelConnection2 to remove the connection and its persistent state from the user’s session.
+A <letter> value that currently exists for the user and is remotely connected to a network share causes the extension to use the Windows API WNetCancelConnection2 to remove the connection and its persistent state from the userâ€™s session.

 If the Windows API failed to delete the mapped drive, then the extension aborts its processing and returns the underlying error it received from the Windows API.
 A successful response from the Windows API causes the extension to proceed to the epilog phase.